Scenic California river hamlet razed by deadly wildfire - NewsBreak

 Wildfires in Montana, Idaho and Nebraska have destroyed some homes and continue to threaten communities.

-Just four years ago, a massive blaze in the Sierra Nevada foothills of California virtually razed the Butte County town of Paradise, killing 85 people.1 dies following crash involving deputy in Spartanburg Co.
+Just four years ago, a massive blaze in the Sierra Nevada foothills of California virtually razed the Butte County town of Paradise, killing 85 people.

 Scientists have said climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.